The Haskell Playground

 The build environment: making Haskell packages available

 Having just the boot packages available would make for a rather bare playground (no System.Random, etc.), so we clearly need to provide something more.
-The current policy for additional packages is "if you can convince me that a package is useful that a package is useful and it doesn't unnecessarily bloat the dependency tree, I'll add it together with its transitive dependencies".
+The current policy for additional packages is "if you can convince me that a package is useful and it doesn't unnecessarily bloat the dependency tree, I'll add it together with its transitive dependencies".
 This has happened multiple times already (e.g. 1, 2, 3).
 This policy is admittedly completely subjective, but it's unclear if there is a real alternative.
 The only "principled" option seems to be making all of Stackage available, but that is both unwieldy (there's too many packages in there so it takes a huge amount of disk space) and not always possible (the playground aims to support new GHCs immediately after release, and Stackage naturally lags behind).

 In any case, we need some way of bringing additional Haskell packages in scope when compiling submitted programs.
 One would naturally reach for cabal here; a possible design would be to have a Cabal project per GHC version and upon job submission replace its Main.hs with the submitted program, after which it is a matter of invoking cabal run.
 However, this design has some disadvantages: